Infineon/mtb-example-xmc-uart-dma/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and Implementation

+The Implementation is realized by using a UART resource.
+UART is configured by **uart 1.0** personality in **Device Configurator** where UART features, such as baudrate, data bits, and frame length, were selected.

+Firstly, the source buffers (buffer1 and buffer2) with the length BUFFER_LENGTH are defined.
+Secondly, ASCII-codes are saved in this buffer.
+In buffer1, A…Z are saved.
+In buffer2, a…z are saved.

+To transmit the data from the source to the user via UART, DMA and the UART interface are initialized.
+Next, the data is streamed from the first source.
+After the XMC_DMA_CH_EVENT_BLOCK_TRANSFER_COMPLETE event has occurred, data is streamed form the second source.

 ## Related Resources